andrastantos/brew/docs/cpu/isa.rst

 :ref:`0x.0f0 0x****<rd_eq_short_value>`  $rD <- short VALUE          Load sign-extended 16-bit immediate
-:ref:`0x20fe 0x****<pc_eq_short_value>`  $pc <- short VALUE          Immediate short jump (value is sign-extended) :ref:`0x30fe 0x****<tpc_eq_short_value>` $tpc <- short VALUE         Load sign-extended value into $tpc
+:ref:`0x20fe 0x****<pc_eq_short_value>`  $pc <- short VALUE          Immediate short jump (value is sign-extended) :ref:`0x30fe 0x****<tpc_eq_short_value>` $tpc <- short VALUE         Load sign-extended value into $tpc :ref:`0x40fe 0x****<call short value>`   call short VALUE            $pc <- VALUE; $lr <- $pc
 ======================================== =========================== =============================================

+.. note:: it might be that short absolute jumps and calls are not all that useful, except for this: if we have small amounts of memory, it's quite likely that a single application (or the scheduler for that matter) has a single code-segment which is less than 32k in size and starts at logical address 0.
+In that case, the code segment sees significant code-size benefits from the extra bytes saved.
+I don't know yet how GCC would generate code like this though.

 Short constant ALU group